Bern, the capital of Switzerland, is a beautiful and tranquil city full of museums, churches and historic buildings.

 Today, the bear pit and 6,000 square metres of interconnected enclosures house four brown bears: Byörk and Finn and their two cubs, born in December 2009, Ursina and Berna.
 They are often to be found play-fighting in their grassy enclosure, swimming in the 'bear bath', or eating apples, melons or other vegetarian fare.

 The new complex, opened in 2009, cost CHF24 million (twice the initial budget).
-But there was no complaint from the 40,000 locals who turned up to the opening ceremony.
+But there was no complaint from the 40,000 locals who turned up to watch the opening ceremony.

 where?
 Bear Park (Bärenpark), Grosser Muristalden 6, 3006, Old Town, Bern.
 MAP